Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

 The Cache-Aside pattern is a technique that's used to manage in-memory data caching.
 It reduces the request response time and can lead to increased response throughput.
 This efficiency reduces the number of horizontal scaling events, making the app more capable of handling traffic bursts.
 It also improves service availability by reducing the load on the primary data store and decreasing the likelihood of service outages.

+### Implementing Cache-Aside in Relecloud Lite

+### Cache-Aside in Relecloud Concerts
-Take a look for the Cache-Aside pattern implementation in our application.
+Take a look for the Cache-Aside pattern implementation in our main application.

 1. Open the **Relecloud.sln** solution.
-1. From the **Solution Explorer**, right-click on the **Relecloud.Web.CallCenter.Api** project and select **Manage NuGet Packages**.
-1. Search for **Microsoft.Extensions.Caching.StackExchangeRedis** and install the package.
+1. Note that we use **Microsoft.Extensions.Caching.StackExchangeRedis** for Cacheing.
 1. Open the **Startup.cs** of the **Relecloud.Web.CallCenter.Api** project and browse to the `AddDistributedSession` method.
 1. Look at the Azure Redis Cache connection string from the configuration settings.